The Three-Fund Portfolio — It’s all we ever need in the stock market.

 I know.
 All this time, you have been told you must take risks or somehow pick the next Amazon to make money in the market.

-None of the players on Wall Street or some financial advisors (A CFP is different) will tell you how easy it is to invest in the stock market and watch your account grow.
-There is no money in simplicity for them.
-They want you to think you need them and pay them their fees.
-That’s how they make their money: FEES paid by us.
-They also refer to retail investors like us as the ‘dumb money.’
+None of the players on Wall Street (who refer to us retail investors as the ‘dumb money’ by the way) and some financial advisors (A CFP is different) will tell you how easy it is to invest in the stock market and watch your wealth grow.

-Invest $1,150 per month for 25 years,
+Invest $1,150 per month for 25 years, growing at 8%:

-You will have $1 million.
+You will have $1 million+

-Time and the Magic of Compounding Interest
+The Magic of Compounding Interest

-Time investing is the key here.
 Play around with the compound interest calculator here.
-Watch what happens as you change the amount invested per month and for how many years.
+Watch what happens as you change the amount invested per month and the time invested.
 Use an 8% rate for the ‘estimated interest rate.’

 There is a but; It’s called volatility

-The longer-term average is 7-9% for a Three-Fund Portfolio.
+We are all unsettled when the market crashes.
 The secret is to tune out the noise, ignore the panic, and continue investing.
 Read The Knowledge post here on what the Stock Market really is.

 WTF is an ETF?

-• It’s very safe.
+It’s very safe.
 We are buying thousands of companies or bonds inside each ETF.
 If one company goes bad, we will hardly notice.

 How does the ETF get created?